MicahMonfrini/JS_understanding-the-weird-parts/README.md

 Since there are many different lexical environments, an execution context helps manage which lexical environment is currently running.

+*The Global Execution Context:*

+The base execution context is called a "global" execution context.
+This simply means that it's not inside a function.
+Two key things are created by JS in this global
+context:

+  + Global object
+  + Global variable "this"

+When the global execution context is created in a browser window, the global object is the browser window (an object called "window") and "this" simply refers to that object.
+Therefore, we can say that the global object "window" === "this" in the global execution context.

+If a function or a variable is defined in this global context, they are assigned to the global object.
+In the case of a browser, they are assigned to the global object "window".

 ### Name/Value Pairs & Objects

 A name/value pair is a name that maps to a value.
 The name in question may be defined